maxray/cb500/src/posts/cb500-engine-prep.md

   - cb500 cafe resto
 ---

-With the engine sitting on my work bench I could get a decent look at it and work out what was possible... firs thing though was to get some of the gunk and muck off it,
+With the engine sitting on my work bench I could get a decent look at it and work out what was possible... first thing though was to get some of the gunk and muck off it.

 ### That's not my engine!

-As I started to peel back the layers of grime on the engine, it became apparant the covers might work as bare metal but the engine block itself would need a coat of paint.
+As I started to peel back the layers of grime on the engine, it was clear that the covers might work as bare metal but the engine block itself would need a coat of paint.
 In cleaning things up though I saw the tell tale sign of a breakers yard pen.
 Seems this bike has had a replacement engine at some point.

 ![A good sign that this is not the original engine on the bike!](/images/breakers-yard-sign.JPG "A good sign that this is not the original engine on the bike!")